-Procedure Vocational Rehabilitation - Self-Employment Plans (PRO
+Procedure Vocational Rehabilitation - Self-Employment Plans (PRO of IVPs for self-employment.

 PurposeTo provide administrative guidelines for the approval and implementation

 Customer means an injured worker, or surviving dependent spouse.

 Individualized vocational plan (IVP) means a plan approved and signed by the Workers' Compensation Board (WCB) and signed by the customer to meet a vocational goal.
 The IVP outlines the short and long-term goals for a suitable return-to-work plan.